Known as a superfood and an adaptogen, maca powder is energizing, so recipes with maca are especially good at breakfast.

 Maca supplementation may improve brain function.
 When differing doses of maca were given to rats after a stroke, the rats taking the lowest dose showed improvement.
 Higher doses increased the amount of brain damage.

 In rodent experiments, black maca in particular improved learning and memory.
-Researchers believe the improvements were due to the abundant flavonoid compounds in black maca.
+Researchers believe the improvements were due to the abundant flavonoids in black maca.

 Hormonal effects of maca

 One of the adaptogenic effects of maca is that it assists with stress management, helping with anxiety, depression, and sexual dysfunction.

 Some practitioners of traditional medicine turn to maca for balancing your hormones.

 For men, maca may increase sexual desire and performance, and it may improve semen quality.
 It may enhance libido in women, as well as men.

 Most rigorous research on maca has been with animals.
 Human studies are scarce.
 But, the history of maca for medicinal purposes stretches back to Incan culture in Peru where it has been cultivated for more than 2,000 years, so it is safe to ingest.

 Anyone with a thyroid problem should eat maca sparingly, if at all.
 It contains goitrogens, which are found in cruciferous vegetables and can interfere with iodine uptake by the thyroid gland.